mlchelCar/brifing/README.md

 3. Check the logs for error messages
 4. Ensure all API keys are correctly configured

+## 📄 License

+**PROPRIETARY SOFTWARE - ALL RIGHTS RESERVED**

+This software is the exclusive property of Michel Car and is protected by copyright laws and international copyright treaties.

+- **Commercial License Required**: Any commercial use requires a separate license agreement
+- **No Redistribution**: You may not copy, modify, distribute, or create derivative works
+- **Personal Use Only**: Limited to personal or internal business use only
+- **Full Ownership**: Michel Car retains all intellectual property rights

+For commercial licensing inquiries, please contact the owner.

+See the [LICENSE](LICENSE) file for complete terms and conditions.

 ---

 **Built with ❤️ using FastAPI, Streamlit, and ChatGPT-4o-mini**

+Copyright (c) 2025 Michel Car.
+All rights reserved.